codezero-be/responsive-nav/README.md

       </ul>
     </nav>

-> **IMPORTANT:** We experienced issues where newer smartphones (Samsung S4) "think" we want to touch links rather than a `<span>` etc. Because of this, every menu item (including sub menu's) should be in a `<a>` tag with  `href` attribute.
-When not using javascript, a `#` link won't  trigger a page reload, which is essential if you want to navigate into a sub menu with touch.
-It's not perfect, but it works.
+> **IMPORTANT:** We experienced issues where some smartphones (Samsung S4) "think" we want to touch links rather than a `<span>` etc. Because of this, every "touchable" item (including sub menu's) should be `<a>` tags with  `href` attribute.

+#### Why sub menu's are not collapsed on mobiles without JS... ####

+There was one more issue when not using javascript on mobiles (at least on the Samsung S4).
+If you would open a sub menu in the top level and then touch the next sub menu in the top level, that sub menu would open and the previous one would close.

+Unfortunately, there is some kind of delay.
+When the previous menu closes, the one you touched moves upwards.
+However, the phone seems to remember the touch position on the screen and actually activates the link that ends up under your finger.

+So we decided not to collapse the sub menu's on mobiles if you don't use our jQuery plugin.

 ### Nav Wrappers? ###